mattcarp/atmos-downmix/README.md

 ### Overriding Defaults

 You can override the default configuration by passing a configuration object to the `downmix` function.
-Here’s an example of how to override the defaults:
+Here's an example of how to override the defaults:

 ```javascript
 const { downmix } = require('./src/ffmpegWrapper');